wiremock/wiremock/docs/source/getting-started.rst

 ``--record-mappings``:
 Record incoming requests as stub mappings.
 See :ref:`record-playback`.

+``--match-headers``:
+When in record mode, capture request headers with the keys specified.
+See :ref:`record-playback`.

 ``--proxy-all``:
 Proxy all requests through to another base URL e.g. ``--proxy-all="http://api.someservice.com"`` Typically used in conjunction with ``--record-mappings`` such that a session on another service can be recorded.